Hyperplane Arrangements Satisfy (un)Twisted Logarithmic Comparison Theorems, Applications to $\mathscr{D}_{X}$-modules: Logarithmic Forms and Local Cohomology

 \begin{define} We denote by

-the subcomplex of the Cech complex $(C^{\bullet}(\{D(x_{i})\}, \Omega_{X}^{j}(\log \mathscr{A})), \epsilon)$ comprised solely of homogeneous terms of weight $m$, where by homogeneous we mean in the Laurent series sense as described above.
+the subcomplex of the \v{C}ech complex $(C^{\bullet}(\{D(x_{i})\}, \Omega_{X}^{j}(\log \mathscr{A})), \epsilon)$ comprised solely of homogeneous terms of weight $m$, where by homogeneous we mean in the Laurent series sense as described above.
 We denote this subcomplex's cohomology by We also have a map of complexes